Locality in Residuated-Lattice Structures: Gaifman Locality

 \section{Gaifman Locality}

-We now want to follow the pattern of Hanf locality with Gaifman locality; set up the many-valued counterparts to the key concepts the proof and demonstrate the resulting theorem goes through as it does classically.
+We now want to follow the pattern of Hanf locality with Gaifman locality; set up the many-valued counterparts to the key concepts of the proof and demonstrate the resulting theorem goes through as it does classically.
 There are however some important differences.
 Firstly, we will need to recover some additional syntactic machinery which puts us into a more restricted setting than our quite general one for Hanf.
 We will introduce these restrictions alongside the machinery they are required for.
 Secondly, we do not recover the usual classical Gaifman theorem.
 In the classical setting, a common proof of Gaifman's theorem (for both finite and infinite models) proceeds via a main lemma to which the theorem comes as a corollary \cite[Theorem 1.5.1]{EbbinghausFlum95:Finmodeltheory}.
 This implication relies on compactness. \begin{propC}[\cite{EbbinghausFlum95:Finmodeltheory}] Let $\Phi$ be a set of first-order classical sentences.
 Assume that any two structures that satisfy the same sentences of $\Phi$ are elementary equivalent.
-Then any first-order sentence is equivalent to a boolean combination of sentences of $\Phi$. \end{propC} \begin{proof}[Proof sketch] Take an arbitrary (classical) structure $A$ and consider An easy application of compactness tells us that if $\phi\Dashv\models\biglor\limits_{A\models\phi}\bigland\Phi(A)$ then there is a finite collection of structures $A_i$ and finite $\Phi^i\subseteq\Phi(A_i)$ $\phi$ is equivalent to the sentence: \end{proof}
+Then any first-order sentence is equivalent to a boolean combination of sentences of $\Phi$. \end{propC} \begin{proof}[Proof sketch] Take an arbitrary (classical) structure $A$ and consider It follows from the assumption on $\Phi$ that for any model $B$, $B\models\phi$ iff there is some model $A$ such that $A\models\phi$ and $B\models\Phi(A)$.
+In particular, for each $A\models\phi\ \Phi(A)\models\phi$, applying compactness there is a finite set of sentences $\Phi_0(A)$ such that $\Phi_0(A)\models\phi$.
+Moreover, for \emph{any} finite collection $\{A_i:A_i\models\phi\}$ Suppose (for contradiction) that there is no finite collection $\{A_i:A_i\models\phi\}$ such that the reverse holds.
+Then another application of compactness yields a model $B$ such that $B\models\phi$ but for each $A$ such that $A\models\phi\ B\not\models\Phi(A)$, contradicting our equivalence.
+Therefore this is some finite collection $\{A_i\}$ for which the reverse holds and $\phi$ is equivalent to the sentence: \end{proof}